tharun15/CKA/ckaexam2025/task11-install-package-using-dpkg/README.md

 You need to complete the following tasks to prepare the system for Kubernetes:

 1. Set up cri-dockerd:
-   - Download the Debian package cri-dockerd_0.3.18-0.ubuntu-jammy_amd64.deb
+   - Use the provided Debian package cri-dockerd_0.4.0.3-0.debian-bookworm_amd64.deb
    - Install the package using dpkg

 2. Enable and start the cri-docker service: